 QUESTION: WHERE DO YOU FIND IDEAS?

 ANSWER: Ideas come from everywhere, by observing life and your surroundings.
-Sometimes a story idea comes in a flash, and quickly takes shape.
-Other times creating a story is a slow, lumbering process that takes months and years.
+Sometimes a story idea comes in a flash and quickly takes shape.
+Other times, creating a story is a slow, lumbering process that takes months and years.
 Sometimes you have one solid idea to work on, and other times you end up weaving together many bits of ideas to create a whole.

 Q: I ENJOY WRITING.
 DO YOU HAVE ANY TIPS?

 A: Here are some of the most important things I’ve learned about writing:

 - It’s hard to learn to swim if you don’t try it.
 Writing takes practice, too.

 - You have to find your own unique writing voice, which you’ll find as you practice.

 - Through practicing, you’ll also figure out your best work style.
 Some people try to write a certain amount of words, pages, or minutes, every day.
 Other people write only when they are inspired to.
 Some write best when they have a deadline.
 It’s good to develop all of these abilities; you’ll be able to make use of all in your writing life.

 - Try different methods of writing, till you find one that works for you.
 I scribble ideas and first drafts on scrap paper.
 Sometimes I use an old typewriter.
 Only later do I use the computer.
 For that, I use Scrivener software, as it was designed by a writer specifically for writers.
 It allows for easy revisions and changes in structure.

-- Don’t be afraid to hang onto things you’ve written, but if they don’t work, don’t be afraid to throw them out (or put them in a separate folder) if they don’t work.
+- Don’t be afraid to hang onto things you’ve written, but if they don’t work, don’t be afraid to throw them out (or save them in a separate “Cut Material” folder).

 - Read your work out loud to yourself.
 Listen to the words.

-- Have other people read your work who can give honest feedback (ideally in a supportive manner).
+- Find other people to read your work who can give honest feedback (ideally in a supportive manner).
 Help them out in return.